deadmonkey26/ScrapeLogBTC/README.md

-# Bitcoin Price Data Extraction using Web Scraping
+# Bitcoin Logarithmic Regression Trendline Data Extraction using OCR
 This Python script utilizes web scraping techniques to extract Bitcoin price data from a specific webpage.
 It uses the Selenium library to automate a web browser, capturing screenshots and extracting information from the images using Optical Character Recognition (OCR).

 # Dependencies